jparrax/Web-site-Aspire2-International/README.md

 # Web-site-Aspire2-International
-A website using jquery and bootstrap
+A website using jquery and bootstrap (client-side).